-In health-related lifestyle, better lifestyle behaviours were observed in the middle- and long-term.
-However, despite increased of daily vegetable intake in 2006-12 and lower daily alcohol use, pastries and sweets, sweetened beverages and increased tooth brushing in 2006-12 and 2006-17; the lower prevalence of daily fruit intake found during the economic downturn period, mainly men and women of the low social class and women of the middle and high social class, could be the result of the downturn effects on the price of certain types of food products (Asgeirsdottir et al., 2014).
-Furthermore, despite the increase in daily vegetables intake observed for the whole population, it should be noted that both low social class men and women had a lower daily vegetables intake after economic recession and, therefore, the priority of focusing food policies on these population groups.
-It is important to highlight the results related to physical activity when observing differences between men and women: during the economic recession period, female physical activity was reduced in the middle and low social class, while in men it did not, with a higher probability in men from high and middle social class.
-These results could be related to hours worked and lack of leisure time availability (Ruhm, 2005), as the increase in employment is related to an increase of inactivity in the population (Colman & Dave, 2013).
+In health-related lifestyle, better lifestyle behaviours were observed in the middle- and long-term periods.
+However, despite an increase in daily vegetable intake in 2006–2012 and lower daily use of alcohol, pastries and sweets and sweetened beverages, and increased tooth brushing in 2006–2012 and 2006–2017, the lower prevalence of daily fruit intake found during the economic downturn period among mainly men and women of the low social class and women of the middle and high social classes, could be the result of the downturn effects on the price of certain types of food products (Asgeirsdottir et al., 2014).
+Furthermore, despite the increase in daily vegetables intake observed for the whole population, it should be noted that both low social class men and women had a lower daily vegetable intake after the economic recession, and, therefore, it should be a priority to focus food policies on these population groups.
+It is important to highlight the results related to physical activity when observing differences between men and women: During the economic recession period, female physical activity was reduced in the middle and low social classes, while in men it was not, with a higher probability in men from high and middle social class.
+These results could be related to hours worked and to a lack of leisure time (Ruhm, 2005), as the increase in employment is related to increased inactivity in the population (Colman & Dave, 2013).
 The high unemployment rate among men during the economic recession meant that many unemployed women in households needed to work in order to increase family income (Anghel, De la Rica, & Lacuesta, 2014; Legazpe & Davia, 2019; Starr, 2014).
-As a result, this situation could lead to considerable changes in leisure time of women of the less privileged social groups due to additional responsibilities to compensate for the loss of family income.
-Finally, different smoking prevalence was also observed among men and women: men decreased their consumption both during and after the recession, however no less consumption was appreciated in women, and smoking prevalence was even higher in those from low social class in the long-term.
-These results could be explained by a progressive incorporation of women to smoking and places women of the lowest social classes as high-risk groups.
+As a result, this situation could lead to considerable changes in leisure time for women of the less privileged social groups due to the additional responsibility of compensating for the loss of family income.
+Finally, different smoking prevalence was also observed among men and women: Men decreased their consumption both during and after the recession; however, no less consumption was appreciated in women, and smoking prevalence was even higher in those from the low social class in the long-term.
+These results could be explained by a progressive incorporation of women to smoking, and it places women of the lowest social classes as high-risk groups.

 Due to its nature, this study has several limitations that must be considered.
-First, the national health survey is a cross sectional study and we cannot obtain a cause-effect in the relationship of the different variables.
-However, studies using different waves are useful to compare trends over time in lifestyle and health patterns.
-Secondly, the differences in the socio-demographic structure of the population between the three time periods should also be considered, although this limitation has been avoided by adjusting the results by means of a multivariate analysis.
+First, the national health survey is a cross sectional study, and we cannot obtain a cause-effect in the relationship of the different variables.
+However, studies using different waves are useful to compare trends in lifestyle and health patterns over time.
+Second, the differences in the sociodemographic structure of the population between the three time periods should also be considered, although this limitation has been avoided by adjusting the results by means of a multivariate analysis.
 Third, the variables of lifestyle and preventive health care use have been evaluated through self-report and, therefore, recall biases and social determinants could affect the validity of these issues.
-However, the collection of information in the SNHS is performance by trained interviewers in order to contribute to mitigating these biases.
+However, information is collected in the SNHS by trained interviewers in order to contribute to mitigating these biases.
 Finally, although response rates were very high for the 2006 and 2012 surveys (94.1 and 89.6%, respectively), there were higher missing values for the 2017 survey (response rates were 74.0%).